g3n35i5/shop-db2/README.md

 #### DepositRevoke

-When an admin revokes or rerevokes a deposit, a DepositRevoke entry is made.
+When an admin revokes or re-revokes a deposit, a DepositRevoke entry is made.
 It is used to determine the revokehistory of a deposit by listing the id, timestamp and revoked field of each entry related to the purchase.